DrawdeZiur/CommandHandler-Discord/README.md

-# CommandHandler-Discord
+# CommandHandler-Discord-("Glitch")

 ## Introduction
-Small tutorial on how to make the command handler for your discord bots
+Small tutorial on how to make the command handler for your discord bots ("Glitch")

 ## Usage
 just put the command file in the ./commands/ folder